Gimbal-less Single-Axis and Dual-Axis (Tip-Tilt) MEMS Mirrors

-Scanning two axis (tip-tilt) micromirror
+Scanning two axis (tip-tilt) MEMS mirror (or "micromirror")

 is an optical beam-steering (or 2D optical scanning) technology that

-can be used in many industries.
+is used in many industries.
 There are several major benefits of the

 ARI-MEMS fabrication technology initially developed through research